UPDATED: MAY 11, 2023 | 2 MIN READ

 You should speak to an insurance agent to help you navigate coverages and costs, and you can inquire about which companies can offer specific discounts.
 For example, standard discounts may include bundling your car insurance with your home insurance for a cheaper rate, safe driver discounts, and savings for low mileage usage.

 Do car insurance rates depend on the type of car?

 Yes, some vehicles are cheaper to insure than others, be it the make and model or the type of car (truck, sedan, SUV).
 However, insurance companies prefer to insure vehicles with many safety features and high standards.

-What 4 demographics affect your car insurance rates?
+What four demographics affect your car insurance rates?

-Demographic factors that affect your car insurance rates are your location, gender, age, and marital status or occupation.
+Demographic factors affecting your car insurance rates are location, gender, age, and marital status or occupation.
 For example, drivers under 25 are considered more high-risk, and statistics show men are more likely to cause accidents than females.

 What type of cars costs more to insure?